signed-long/istio-auth-example/README.md

 ### Verify it's working:

-- Follow the steps in the [istio docs](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/) to expose the ingress gateway to external traffic.
+- Follow the steps in the [istio docs](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/) to expose the ingress gateway to external traffic, as well as set $INGRESS_HOST and $INGRESS_PORT.

 ```
 $ curl $INGRESS_HOST:$INGRESS_PORT/public/hello